Purva-code/to-do-webapp/README.md

-# to-do-webapp
+# To do web app using Django
-add, update, delete tasks
+Add, update, delete tasks